 While the top Instagram hashtags for musicians may change from one musician to another depending on such factors genre, instrument, and audience, the above is a solid list of high volume hashtags that are sure to benefit any musician and help get their posts in front of more potential fans and followers.

 Need help with more specific hashtag selection?
 Watch the article below:

-Once you have your hashtags, consider using a growth engine like AiGrow to organically grow your Instagram page even faster.
-AiGrow takes the hashtags that you provide it and begins engaging with only the people on Instagram using those hashtags.
+Once you have your hashtags, consider using a growth tool like AiGrow to organically grow your Instagram page even faster.
+AiGrow takes the hashtags that you provide it and starts engaging with only the people on Instagram using those hashtags.

 Regardless, connecting with people using the hashtag #torontorap is then a helpful hashtag for a Toronto-based rapper to use.
-With AiGrow, you can automatically begin engaging with people using the hashtag #torontorap through Likes, followers, DMs, and comments with the intention of attracting these people back to your own page.
+With AiGrow, you can automatically begin engaging with people using the hashtag #torontorap through Likes, followers, DMs, and comments to attract these people back to your own page.
 Once they see that you appeal to the same kind of niche that they do (#torontorap), you likely have yourself a new follower and fan in-the-making.

 Update august 2020: